 Some convince themselves that their dreams are for the benefit of family members.
 Below the façade of seemingly altruistic ambition though is a vein of insecurity and selfishness.
 My experience is that my friends and family do not care if I am the CEO or the intern as long as I spend quality and quantity time with them and meet their basic needs.

 It recently dawned on me that given my age I may never be able to land that wakeboarding trick I have been working on since I was a teenager.
 I may never become CEO of a successful company or completely overcome my tendency to lose my temper.
 These may seem like trifles, but they mean something to me.
 All of the successes that I should have achieved by that point in my life were causing me pain.

 What surprised me is that my ambitions were weighing on me even though my life is objectively charmed.
 I graduated with honors from my university and went on to an Ivy League graduate school.
 I am in great health, have five beautiful children, have a wonderful wife and am a successful executive at a good company… but ambition is still there whispering that I do not have enough.

 In a fictional novel about the life of Alexander the Great by Steve Pressfield, a philosopher is asked what he has done that compares with Alexander’s world conquest.
 The philosopher responds without hesitation, “I have conquered the need to conquer the world.”
 So how can we conquer our ambitions?

 Do some introspection and identify your ambitions.
 Think long and hard about which of those are worth holding onto and which you should let go.
-See my article on seeding experiments for some ideas on what to replace ambition with.
+See my article on why experiments are better than goals for some ideas on what to replace ambition with.
 I would also like to hear your perspective on how ambition gives you power or holds you back.